Xiagang: Start of Reform

-Since 1979, the Chinese economy began an intense period of economic liberalisation under the policies of the Reform and Opening Up.
-State officials vigorously promoted market-based employment systems to increase labour productivity and cost effectiveness within SOEs.
-They drew stark attention to what they framed as the inefficiencies of surplus workers (fuyu zhigong, 富余职工)—who made up 10% of the SOE labour force.
+In October 1984, the Third Plenary Session of the 12th Central Committee of the Chinese Communist Party issued the Decision on Economic System Reform (关于经济体制改革的决定), marking the beginning of urban labor reform that went in full effect in 1985.
+The Decision expanded the autonomy of enterprises, recalled state-appointed cadres from private enterprises, and vigorously promoted market-based employment systems to increase labour productivity and cost effectiveness within SOEs.
+They drew stark attention to what they framed as the inefficiencies of overstaffed workers (富余职工), who made up 10% of the SOE labour force.
 Initially, beginning in 1982, most workers were reassigned to other units within their enterprise through labour consolidation reforms before further changes implemented a bidding system to fill positions between 1987 and 1992.
 These inevitably only increased the number of surplus workers.

-By the mid-1990s, the state began distancing itself from the hiring and firing process, instead diverting its attention to cutting job-training programmes, hiring agencies, and unemployment insurance.
+In the 1990s, SOEs often failed to generate sufficient revenue, and by the middle of the decade, as many as 63% of all SOEs were either operating at a deficit or incurring losses, a situation that was further worsened by the Asian financial crisis in the upcoming year.
+The state therefore began distancing itself from the hiring and firing process, instead diverting its attention to cutting job-training programmes, hiring agencies, and unemployment insurance.